 Stay in touch:

-Our focus is to investigate different viewpoints, to address pressing issues and questions and broaden fundamental conversations on art and its environment in unpredictable and innovative ways while remaining truly independent in our operation.
+Our focus is to investigate different viewpoints, to address pressing issues and questions and broaden fundamental conversations on art.
+We explore the art environment in unpredictable and innovative ways while remaining fully independent in our operation.

-We focus on creating meaningful content and projects rather than on social media.
-100 percent of our editorial content is specifically commissioned.
-We don’t publish copy-pasted press releases, hidden advertorials or paid content.
+We focus on creating meaningful and interactive content rather than the same old posts on social media.
+One hundred percent of our editorial content is specifically commissioned and curated.
+We don’t publish copy-pasted press releases.

 Status Quo Embracing change